frankiecook/python-3d-graphics/README.md

 # python-3d-graphics
  3D environment in python that includes the Phong Illumination Model, Flat Shading, Gouraud shading, and Phong shading.
 Following the course laid out by Dr. Mike O'Neill

-# Run the main.py as is #
+# Run main.py #
-When the canvas launches you are able swap between render methods by pressing keys 1-6 Key 1: Wireframe
+When the canvas launches you will be able to swap between render methods by pressing keys 1-6 Key 1: Wireframe
 Key 2: Fill + Wireframe
 Key 3: Fill